2020–21 FA Cup: Delay and scheduling

 As a result of the COVID-19 pandemic in the United Kingdom, the previous season's competition was delayed, with the final played roughly three months late, on 1 August 2020.
 In a normal year, the FA Cup would start in early August, but with the previous season finishing late, the start of the 2020–21 FA Cup was also delayed to 31 August 2020.

 Contrary to initial speculation that the 2020–21 FA Cup would be reduced in size, on 25 July 2020, the FA confirmed that lower league teams would be able to compete in the competition, with 737 teams accepted (out of 889 entrants), actually representing an increase of two teams on the previous season.
 Following the liquidation of Macclesfield Town, 736 teams ultimately entered the competition.

 All eligible teams at step 5 of the National League System (and above) were accepted into the competition, with the remaining places given to clubs at step 6.
-In previous seasons step 6 clubs have been given access to the Extra Preliminary Round based on their league position, but due to the cancellation of these leagues in 2019–20, the places for these teams was allocated by a random draw instead.
+In previous seasons step 6 clubs have been given access to the extra preliminary round based on their league position, but due to the cancellation of these leagues in 2019–20, the places for these teams was allocated by a random draw instead.

-Round and draw dates
+Round & draw dates and rule changes

 Planned dates for the early qualifying rounds were released to clubs in the National League System in late July, and confirmed by the FA on 3 August 2020.
 With replays removed from all rounds, some qualifying rounds were scheduled for Tuesdays rather than the usual Saturday.